-PSO4 Recognize and appreciate the interdisciplinary nature of chemistry with biologicalphysical science, environmental science and materials science.
+PSO4 Recognize and appreciate the interdisciplinary nature of chemistry with biological-physical science, environmental science and materials science.

-PSO5 Gain proficiency in advanced concepts, modern technologies and software tools relevant to chemistry, including computational chemistry software, laboratory instrumentation and data analysis tools.
+PSO5 Gain proficiency in advanced concepts, modern technologies and software tools relevant to chemistry and polymer chemistry, including computational chemistry software, laboratory instrumentation and data analysis tools.

-PSO6 Develop awareness on environmental and social impact of chemical processes and recognises the importance of sustainable methods and green chemistry in various contexts.
+PSO6 Develop awareness on environmental and social impact of polymers and chemical processes to recognise the importance of biodegradable polymers, sustainable methods and green chemistry in various contexts.